sasus-dev/synapse-context-engine/docs/references/CITATIONS.md

 https://www.cs.cmu.edu/~jgc/publication/The_Use_MMR_Diversity_Based_LTMIR_1998.pdf

 **What SCE Implements:**
-Context pruning strategy (Section 5.2 in concept paper).
-Nodes are selected based on relevance to query AND non-redundancy with already-selected context, implementing the MMR principle of balancing relevance and diversity.
+Maximal Marginal Relevance pruning (implemented in `pruneWithMMR` function).
+Calculates node selection score as `λ * Relevance - (1-λ) * Redundancy`, balancing relevance to query with diversity from already-selected context—the standard information-theoretic approximation for context selection.

 ---